ttl116/DE4-optimisation-paramotor/Subsystem4_Engine/README.md

 System level optimisation
 ----------
-The link with the system level optimisation comes in with Anusha's output of an optimum value of torque.
+The link with the system level optimisation comes in with Anusha's output of an optimum value of torque from subsystem3_propeller.
 It can be inputted into the nonlcon.m script in the relevant field to get an optimum fuel consumption at the system level.

 Discrepancies between the report and the code
 ----------